-November, 24, 2022 is the 81st Anniversary of Thanksgiving as a national holiday in the United States.
-It's actually been 381 years since the first Thanksgiving was held on American soil.
+November 28, 2024 is the 83nd Anniversary of Thanksgiving as a national holiday in the United States.
+It's actually been 383 years since the first Thanksgiving was held on American soil.
 It's hard to comprehend that so much time has passed since persecuted Pilgrims left England to find a place where they could worship God in the manner they deemed appropriate and ordained by Holy Scriptures.
-It's hard to comprehend that such a thing happened, but it did.
-Those settlers banded together, established colonies, staged a revolution and formed a militia to fight for our First Freedom, Freedom of Religion.
+Those early settlers banded together, established colonies, staged a revolution and formed a militia to fight for our First Freedom, Freedom of Religion.
 We give thanks to those first military veterans who fought a mighty struggle to ensure that all Americans can worship in our own way, without interference today.
 We give thanks to God and to our military and their families for the sacrifices they have made and continue to make, so we can all be together on this Thanksgiving Day.

 We want to share with you the history of the first Thanksgiving, with thanks to the History Channel for this information.
 We hope you will explore their website for fun facts and interesting information you can share with your whole family.
 Just click on the link at the end of this story for more information.
 We, at AFTA-Cincinnati, wish you the happiest of Thanksgivings and a safe, warm and joyful Holiday Season!